alexjercan/bug-detection/bugnet/README.md

 - `j2`: End of the change in the accepted source
 - `error`: The error that was obtained running the buggy source code on the input/output examples
 - `stderr`: The full output of stderr of running the buggy source code on the input/output examples
+- `stdout`: The full output of stdout of running the buggy source code on the input/output examples
 - `description`: The problem statement in html format
 - `input`: The input for the test case
 - `output`: The output for the test case